s3rg1/helloSoa-jaxws/README.md

 # helloSoa-jaxws
 Contract-First CXF SOAP over JMS &amp; HTTP Web Service

-helloSoa-jaxws is a sample JavaEE project built with Maven for demonstrating how to build and run a Contract-First SOAP Web Service implementation through a both JMS and HTTP endpoints.
+helloSoa-jaxws is a sample JavaEE project built with Maven for demonstrating how to build and run a Contract-First SOAP Web Service implementation through both JMS and HTTP endpoints.
 Whereas the SOAP/HTTP endpoint can be consumed directly, the SOAP/JMS needs a MQ Broker for publishing the queue.

 ### Tech